ArtBlocks/artblocks-docs/creator-onboarding/curated-checklist.md

 ---
-icon: check-circle
-order: 800
+order: -100
-description: A project checklist to walk through for Factory/Playground projects.
+description: A project checklist to walk through for Curated projects.
 ---

-# Checklist for Factory/Playground Projects
+# Checklist for Curated Projects

 !!!danger
 Before proceeding to mainnet upload, please verify that your script behaves as expected across all major web browsers (e.g. Chrome, Firefox, Safari, etc.)